 Time: 3:00 pm - 4:00 pm

+On Thursday, November 8, Professor Margarethe Adams will give her presentation, “Treading Across the Precarious Present: Music, Pilgrimage, and Healing in Kazakhstan.”
 Kazakhstan’s shrine pilgrimages are widely varying in scope and kind, including sites dedicated to traditional musicians.
 The sacred focus of two such pilgrimages feature the resting places of fiddlers, who played the Kazakh qobyz, a two-stringed horsehair fiddle.
 These pilgrimages are popular destinations for pilgrims and sacred tourists seeking healing or help in other areas.
-This paper examines the use of sound, vibration, and silence in the sacralization of place; the musical aspects of the qobyz and their connections to concepts of the sacred; and the shamanic history that links qobyz playing to an animistic belief system.
-Finally, I consider whether, in this current period of precarity in Kazakhstan, the search for stabilizing belief systems rooted in a pre-Soviet past may be leading Kazakhstanis in greater numbers to pilgrimage, to alternative healing, and to the reverence of the Kazakh qobyz.
+Professor Adams’s research examines the use of sound, vibration, and silence in the sacralization of place; the musical aspects of the qobyz and their connections to concepts of the sacred; and the shamanic history that links qobyz playing to an animistic belief system.
+Finally, she considers whether, in this current period of precarity in Kazakhstan, the search for stabilizing belief systems rooted in a pre-Soviet past may be leading Kazakhstanis in greater numbers to pilgrimage, to alternative healing, and to the reverence of the Kazakh qobyz.

 Latest posts by Gisele Schierhorst (see all)